panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 diff(new Date(''))
 ```

-## 2. Function overloading and function subtyping
+## 2. Function overloading and subtyping

 ## 3. Method overloading